 Parents evenings are held twice each academic year when you will be invited to come along and discuss your child’s school work with their class teacher.
 These evenings are run on an appointment system and wherever possible we will try to arrange appointments for siblings close together.

 Annual reports for your children are sent out towards the end of the Summer Term.

 In Keys Stage 2, the children are offered the chance to play of a range instruments.
-We have county peripatetic music teachers that visit the school.
+We have peripatetic music teachers that visit the school.
 A fee is charged for these lessons.
-Currently we have a violin teacher, a guitar teacher, a brass teacher and a woodwind teacher.
+Currently we have a woodwind teacher, a guitar/drums teacher, a piano teacher.
 If your child is interested please contact the school office.

 We are very fortunate to have a swimming pool at our school and the children are timetabled for swimming lessons during the Summer term.
 The school also has a swimming club to allow families to use the pool out of school time.
 This is very kindly organised by volunteer parents.
 A water safety course is to be taken at the beginning of the season and then families will be issued with a key after successfully completing this.
 A small charge is made for this facility which goes directly to cover the running costs and upkeep of the pool.